 - a minimum Australian Tertiary Admissions Rank.

-For more information, see the student infosheet on Entrance to University including the many pathways to university study.
+- see our student infosheet about Entrance to University including the many pathways to university study

 Understanding the Australian Tertiary Admission Rank (ATAR)